 Many of Lenovo's ThinkPads are available with different screen options, allowing you to choose a resolution or decide between touch and non-touch panels.
 We strongly recommend that you get your ThinkPad with a minimum resolution of 1920 x 1080 and eschew the ugly 1366 x 768 and 1600 x 900 panels that come on a few of the base configs.
 To get the best battery life, eschew a touch screen if you're buying a traditional clamshell laptop rather than a 2-in-1.

 The ThinkPad X1 series (X1 Carbon and X1 Yoga), all have great color quality, with the ability to reproduce over 100 percent of the sRGB gamut.
-The pricey ThinkPad P50 and P70 have vibrant displays with optional 4K resolutions and color calibrators.
+The pricey ThinkPad P51 and P71 have vibrant displays with optional 4K resolutions and color calibrators.

 Depending on how you configure them, the ThinkPad T470 and X270 give you good bang for the buck, with starting prices around (or sometimes below) $900, though prices creep closer to $1,300 or $1,400 when you configure them with 1080p screens, Core i5 CPUs and SSDs.

 Most mainstream ThinkPads come with a choice of low-voltage, dual-core Intel Core i3, Core i5 or Core i7 CPUs.
 If you want a lot more speed for tasks like 3D modeling, CAD or engineering work, get one of the P series laptops.
-If you want the most powerful mobile workstation around and size is no object, get the 17-inch ThinkPad P70, which is available with an Intel Xeon E3-1505M CPU and Nvidia Quadro M5000M graphics.
-The P50 offers the same Xeon CPU but a slightly-slower Nvidia Quadro M2000M GPU.
-However, if you can wait, you might want to hold out for the next-generation ThinkPad P51 and P71, which have Intel 7th Generation Core processors and newer Nvidia cards.
-These updated models are coming out in the next few weeks.
+If you want the most powerful mobile workstation around and size is no object, get the 17-inch ThinkPad P71, which is available with an Intel Xeon E3-1535M CPU and Nvidia Quadro P5000 graphics.
+The P51 offers the same Xeon CPU but a slightly-slower Nvidia Quadro M1200 GPU.
+There's also the ligthweight ThinkPad P51s, which weighs just 4.3 pounds but only sports a dual-core, Core i7-7600U CPU and Nvidia Quadro M520 graphics.

 If you want some more performance out of a mainstream, non-workstation-class laptop, consider the ThinkPad T470p which comes with mobile quad-core, H-class Core i5 and Core i7 CPUs.
-Several ThinkPads, including the X1 Carbon, T470, ThinkPad 13, X270, T470s and P50 / P70 are available with a NVMe-PCIe SSDs, which provide three times the performance of a standard, SATA SSD.
+Several ThinkPads, including the X1 Carbon, T470, ThinkPad 13, X270, T470s are available with a NVMe-PCIe SSDs, which provide three times the performance of a standard, SATA SSD.